 - 1. Jam a wood block tightly in the knife, between a guard and a cutting section. - 2.
 Restart the combine, engage the feeder housing and check the pressure on the gauge.
-The relief pressure should be 3000 psi (207 bar).
+The relief pressure should be 3000 psi (may be closer to 2800 psi on single pump units).
 If adjustments are required, proceed as follows: